shareed/OOP/README.md

 - must have a return type
 - invoked explicitly
 - name may or may not be same as class name
+- Methods used to obtain information about an object are known as accessor methods.
 _______________________

 ### Access Modifiers